Seren-Hughes/boops-and-snoots-rescue/README.md

 -	Newsletter signup for updates, events and adoption stories
 - Merchandise store to sell branded items like t-shirts and mugs to raise funds and increase brand visibility

 As Boops & Snoots Rescue continues to grow — welcoming more animals, expanding to new locations, and increasing its reach — the demand for these enhancements would naturally increase.
-These future updates would make it easier to adopt pets, and provide a fun way for supporters to contribute while spreading the word about the organization.
+These future updates would make it easier to adopt pets, and provide a fun way for supporters to contribute while spreading the word about the organisation.

 ## Credits
 ### Code & Text Content